Henrik Brockenhuus

 Henrik Adam Brockenhuus (30 May 1720 - 11 June 1803) was a Danish-Norwegian courtier, landowner and local administrator on Zealand.
-He owned the estates of Jungshoved, Oremandsgaard and Nysø and serv as prefect (amtmand/stiftsamtmand) of Vordingborg county from 1767 to 1776 and of the Diocese of Zealand from 1776 to 1787.
+He owned the estates of Jungshoved, Oremandsgaard and Nysø.
+He served as prefect (amtmand/stiftsamtmand) of Vordingborg county from 1767 to 1776 and of the Diocese of Zealand from 1776 to 1787.

 Early life

 Brockenhuus was born in Vang, just outside Hamar, in Norway.
 He was the son of colonel Jørgen Otto Brockenhuus (1664–1728) and his second wife Bertha (Barte) Magdalene Brockenhuus (1684–1769).
 As a young man he became a close friend of crown prince Frederick (V).

 Career and property

 He was appointed to hofjunker in 1744, then stable master for the crown prince and squire (kammerjunker) in 1745 and finally chamberlain (kammerherre) in 1752.

 In 1761, he purchased the estate of Jungshoved and Oremandsgaard near Præstø from the king.
 A few years later he also purchased Nysø Manor.
 In 1767, he was appointed to prefect (amtmand) of Vordingborg County and in 1776 he became prefect (Stiftsamtmand) of the Diocese of Zealand as well as curator of Vemmetofte.
 He was appointed to entlediget in 1787.